MicrosoftDocs/Devices-docs/surface/surface-pro-nfc.md

 The NFC reader is located in the upper left bezel of the device, under the display.

-- To authenticate, align your NFC card with the center of the Power button where the antenna is located.
+- To authenticate, align your NFC security key with the center of the Power button where the antenna is located.

 :::image type="content" source="images/surface-pro-nfc-tap.png" alt-text="Screenshot of NFC reader location on Surface Pro 10 for Business.":::